JoelDoerfel/google-fitbit-autosave/README.md

 - "Sync" - In the Google Spreadsheet, click on the Fitbit menu and select the ‘Sync’ option.
 The process of synchronization will start.

 - "Sync & Save" - Click on the Fitbit menu and select the ‘Sync & Save’ option.
-This will sync your daily HR data and save it to your destination folder of choice.
+This will sync your daily HR data and save a date-stamped copy of it to your destination folder of choice.

 Voilà!
 You're done.
 ____